thegoatinthemachine/thegoatinthemachine.github.io/training_and_education/homelab.md

 Homelab Projects:

+This website, lol -- current, since 2022

-Install nested ESXi environment to learn VMWare -- current
+Install nested ESXi environment to learn VMWare -- current, since 2022
  - Deployed ESXi in a nested KVM virtualization environment

-Use GNS3 and Packet Tracer to practice Network Engineering -- current
+Use GNS3 and Packet Tracer to practice Network Engineering -- current, since 2022
  - Deployed GNS3 in a virtualization environment to practice for Network+
  - Used Packet Tracer to learn cisco ios command line fundamentals to practice for CCNA